redis/redis-doc/commands/bitcount.md

 When the bitmap is big, there are two alternatives:

-* Taking a separated key that is incremented every time the bitmap is modified.
+* Taking a separate key that is incremented every time the bitmap is modified.
   This can be very efficient and atomic using a small Redis Lua script.
 * Running the bitmap incrementally using the `BITCOUNT` _start_ and _end_ optional parameters, accumulating the results client-side, and optionally